-Students interested in Korean language study beyond the General Education requirement may take the third- and fourth-year Korean courses.
+Students interested in Korean language study beyond the GE CLAS Core requirement may take the third- and fourth-year Korean courses.

-The following sequence fulfills the General Education Program's World Languages requirement.
+The following sequence fulfills the GE CLAS Core World Languages requirement.

 The College of Liberal Arts and Sciences and the Tippie College of Business offer the Certificate in International Business.
 The program entails study of international business and economics; international relations and institutions; a language; and the art, literature, culture, and/or politics of a geographic area.
-Students of Chinese, Japanese, Hindi, or Russian are likely to satisfy the certificate's language requirement while completing the requirements for their major.
-For information about the certificate, see International Business in the Catalog.
+Students of Chinese, Japanese, or Russian are likely to satisfy the certificate's language requirement while completing the requirements for their major.
+For more information, see the Certificate in International Business (Tippie College of Business) in the Catalog.

 The Iowa in Tianjin Summer Program is a faculty-led Chinese language and culture study program.
 This program provides students with a comprehensive and balanced curriculum and combines classroom instruction with field trips, language partnerships, and extracurricular activities.